DEFRA/software-development-standards/docs/standards/common_coding_standards.md

 ### All code is licensed appropriately

 The README on all repos must include an appropriate licence.

+Include a licence file in your repo (following convention, spell this file LICENSE).

 The default licence for all Defra code is the [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
-Any deviation should follow the National Archives [guidance about open software licences](http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/open-government-licence/open-software-licences/) and be agreed with ***somebody, but not sure who and not just because you really like a particular alternative licence***.
+Any deviation should be agreed with the product owner (or suitable alternative stateholder) responsible for the code.
+The product owner may wish to seek guidance from the relevant legal team within their organisation.

+Cases for using an alternative licence should result in efficiency of cost for the taxpayer and might include promoting wider adoption of the code or ensuring compliance with other licences.
+Follow the National Archives [guidance about alternative open software licences](http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/open-government-licence/open-software-licences/).

 ## Status

 This standard was formally adopted on 1 July 2019.

+Amended to add standard on code licencing in April 2025.

 ## Significant changes